-A Practitioner or AHP may review his quality file by making an appointment with the Director of Quality / Chief Quality Officer.
-The Chief of Staff will be notified.
+A Practitioner or AHP may review his quality file by making an appointment with the Director of Quality Management and Regulatory Compliance (QMRC)/Chief Quality Officer, and the Medical Staff President.
 No copies of the quality file may be made, nor may the Practitioner or AHP remove any portion of the quality file from the Hospital.
-In the discretion of the CEO, in consultation with the Chief of Staff, personal information, such as the identity of external or internal peer reviewers, or the identity of patients or employees reporting quality issues, may be redacted before the Practitioner or AHP may review the file.
+In the discretion of the CEO, in consultation with the Medical Staff President, personal information, such as the identity of external or internal peer reviewers, or the identity of patients or employees reporting quality issues, may be redacted before the Practitioner or AHP may review the file.